AutoNumerics-Zero: Automated Discovery of State-of-the-Art Mathematical Functions

-Our work is an example of \emph{symbolic regression}, a task where a symbolic relationship has to be discovered automatically to fit given data.
-Symbolic regression has been used to find physics formulas by means of evolutionary computation \cite{schmidt2009distilling,long2018pde,sahoo2018learning,wang2019symbolic} or otherwise \cite{brunton2016discovering,rudy2017data,schaeffer2017learning,udrescu2020ai,biggio2021neural}.
-These studies demonstrate their respective approaches can parse simulated data to recover well-known important equations.
-Despite their success on complex systems (\eg Navier-Stokes), symbolic regression has not been used to discover \emph{previously unknown} physical laws, as far as we know.
-Using symbolic regression on true experimental data has only been used in very specialized situations \cite{stanislawska2012modeling,la2016automatic}, where validating the correctness of the discovered models is difficult.
-This may point to the challenges of analyzing true experimental data, which may require the regularizing nature of systematic thinking.
+Our work is an example of \emph{symbolic regression}, a method that automatically discovers a symbolic relationship that fits given data.
+Symbolic regression has been used to find physics formulas by means of evolutionary computation \cite{schmidt2009distilling,long2018pde,sahoo2018learning,wang2019symbolic} or non-evolutionary methods \cite{brunton2016discovering,rudy2017data,schaeffer2017learning,udrescu2020ai,biggio2021neural}.
+These studies demonstrate that their respective approaches can parse simulated data to recover well-known equations.
+Despite its success on complex systems, symbolic regression has not been used to discover \emph{previously unknown} physical laws, to the best of our knowledge.
+Using symbolic regression on true experimental data has only been done in very specialized situations \cite{stanislawska2012modeling,la2016automatic}, where validating the correctness of the discovered models is difficult.

-In contrast, our work does discover previously unknown symbolic relationships that we verified with mathematical proofs.
-We have achieved this by a strategic choice of task to solve: searching for programs to compute transcendental functions is well suited to symbolic regression.
-In particular, the task is defined in-silico, as opposed to ``in nature'' (\eg discovering a physical law), so the simulated data and the real data are the same; there is no ``reality gap'' to bridge.
+In contrast, our work discovers previously unknown symbolic relationships that we verify with mathematical proofs.
+This is made possible because the task is defined \textit{in silico} (\eg, how a computer should calculate an exponential), as opposed to ``in nature'' (\eg, how gravitation works).
+Thus, in our case, the data used during the search process is free from experimental error.

-Previous studies have attempted the in-silico task of discovering arbitrary formulas from data, but the formulas were known ahead of time and the data was generated directly from them \cite{uy2011semantically,kusner2017grammar,petersen2019deep}.
-The formulas are toy expressions, sometimes belonging to an accepted benchmark, because the goal of the studies was to develop the search methodology.
-Future work could explore if the more sophisticated methods in those studies can apply to our task.
-In particular, it could be interesting to see how they fare against our simple method when applied at scale.
-It seems to be an open question whether evolutionary methods developed at small scales preserve their benefits at the larger scales available today.
+Previous studies have attempted the \textit{in silico} task of discovering arbitrary formulas from data, but the solutions were known ahead of time and the data was generated directly from them \cite{uy2011semantically,kusner2017grammar,petersen2019deep}.
+Because their goal was to develop the search methodology, these studies focused on simple formulas.
+Future work could explore whether these more sophisticated methods can be applied to our task.